-The Royal Enfield Meteor 350 has been spotted testing again and a new spy-shot has emerged online.
+The Royal Enfield Meteor 350 has been spotted testing for a while now and we can finally confirm that the motorcycle will be launched on 6 November.
 The motorcycle is based on the company’s brand-new J-platform and this BS6 model will replace the Royal Enfield Thunderbird 350 X.

 We’ve already reported about Royal Enfield filing a patent for the Meteor name a few months ago and even shared some spy pictures of the upcoming Royal Enfield model.
 Now more information has emerged about the Royal Enfield Meteor 350 which is slated to replace the Thunderbird 350 and Thunderbird 350 X.